Cesky Krumlov Food

 Svíčková na smetaně

-Svíčková is beef served with a cream-based root vegetable sauce, bread dumplings, cranberry garnish, and whipped cream or lemon depending on the kitchen.
-It is one of the clearest examples of Czech sauce-and-dumpling cooking, and you will usually see it in traditional restaurants rather than at market stalls.
-Order it when you want a slower sit-down meal rather than a snack.
+Svíčková is beef served with a cream-based root vegetable sauce, bread dumplings, and a sweet-tart garnish such as cranberries.
+It is one of the clearest examples of Czech sauce-and-dumpling cooking.
+Order it when you want a slower sit-down meal rather than a snack or market plate.

 Vepřo knedlo zelo